 Chris was born in Washington, D.C.
 He graduated from Georgetown University with a degree in Government in 1998.
 In 2003 Chris graduated from Emory University School of Law where he served as Editor-in-Chief of the Emory Law Journal.
 Mr. Nace also earned his Masters in Business Administration from the Goizueta Business School at Emory University in 2003.
 While enrolled in Emory’s JD/MBA Program, Chris was recognized as the Rothfeder Family Scholar and was awarded the Emory School of Law Dean’s Public Service Award.

 Before joining Paulson & Nace in February 2007, Mr. Nace practiced in the Atlanta office of the national law firm of Robins, Kaplan, Miller & Ciresi L.L.P.
 Mr. Nace was an associate in the Intellectual Property Litigation Group where he represented plaintiffs in complex patent infringement matters.
 Mr. Nace also handled a number of business litigation and employment liability matters.

 Chris currently serves as an at-large member of the American Association for Justice Board of Governors and is Chair of AAJ’s Compliance Committee.
 Chris is also a Past-Chair of the AAJ’s New Lawyers Division and its Membership Oversight Committee.

-Chris is the Vice President of the Trial Lawyers Association of Metropolitan Washington, D.C. and is a member of the Board of Governors of the Public Justice Foundation.
+Chris is the President of the Trial Lawyers Association of Metropolitan Washington, D.C. and is a member of the Board of Governors of the Public Justice Foundation.
 He is also a Trustee of the Pound Civil Justice Institute.

 Chris has tried numerous medical malpractice cases to jury verdict in Washington, D.C., Maryland and West Virginia.
 Most recently, Christopher secured a multi-million dollar settlement in a medical malpractice case resulting in the death of a 37 year old father of two.